csci104/site/homework/hw3/index.md

 - [ ] Come up with a checklist for completing Scrabble.
 - [ ] Complete scrabble!

-Some of your classes may be difficult to test in isolation, but for many of them, it will be pretty easy to write some tests (GTest) to test if the class does what it is supposed to.
-For instance, does your checking of words with a dictionary give the right answer?
-Do you manage to draw random sets of tiles from the tile bag, and return tiles to it?
-Can you display a state of the board and add tiles to it?
-Does it return correctly what words are formed?
-Each of these can easily be tested without having the whole game written, and you might find it (1) less intimidating to develop your classes one at a time, and (2) much more efficient for your debugging.

-- [ ] Use GTests to verify parts of your code.
-- [ ] Try testing example inputs.

 #### Using Exceptions

 In order to handle error conditions, we have provided for you the following exception classes in `exceptions.h`: